GabeSamurai/ParadiseOS/README.md

 f) "transform" can be called on the habited vessel, in this case, the current vessel will be reseted.
 g) "script"

+## "transform"

+The reasons for the change in the transform primitive were two fold.
+First, from what i could understand, each vessel is a entity on it's own, with the name not being a label but the very representation of the vessel identity.
+Such is that such vessel exist by it's own rights, programs and vessels inside it.

 ## Proposed New Nomenclature
 Name: FactoryOS
 Primitives: buid - equip - access